robatron/gulp-chug/README.md

 } );
 ```

-Pre-process the gulpfile before running it:
+Pre-process the gulpfile with other plugins before running it:

 ```javascript
 gulp.task( 'default', function () {